 Bhante further explains “for monks, meditation is a very different practice than for regular people living in a community”.
 Since monks spend most of their time in a cloistered environment away from the rest of society, they do not face many of the same challenges as other people who must contend with family and relationship stresses, along with the intense pressures that career and daily life often entail.

 As the spiritual leader of the Blue Lotus Temple, Bhante believes he is here to “prepare the field for other people, who — when they achieve happiness — will hopefully plant the seeds and do the rest.”
-He is also hopeful that members of the group will be able to create the possibilities for establishing a permanent home for the Blue Lotus Temple in McHenry County.
-Meanwhile, the Congregational Unitarian Church of Woodstock has been extremely kind in sharing their space for the Temple’s practice.
+He is also hopeful that members of the group will be able to make it possible to establish a permanent home for the Blue Lotus Temple in McHenry County.
+In the meantime, the Congregational Unitarian Church of Woodstock has been extremely kind in sharing their space for the Temple’s practice.

-Bhante Sujatha says the biggest challenge he faces here in the US is in learning to communicate clearly with such a different culture from the one in which he was raised.
+Bhante Sujatha says the biggest challenge he faces here in the US is in learning to communicate clearly in such a different culture.
 “I can use a word that means one thing in my culture, and it might mean something completely different here in the US.
 So communication can be tough at times,” he admits.
 “But at this point, I feel like I now understand about 80% of US culture, so things are getting much better!”

 Bhante Sumana began his training as a Buddhist Monk when he was allowed to enter the monastery at the tender age of eleven years old.
 This was in the year 1995.
 He received his higher ordination in 2003 in Kandy, Sri Lanka.
 Continuing his education and practice in the dhamma, he finally became the Abbot of a Temple in another village.
 For the next several years following, Bhante Sumana was also afforded the opportunity to be a teacher for a monastic school at a different location.